fruitsamurai-png/fruitsamurai-png.github.io/_posts/2018-08-22-CaptainJumperBoy.md

 image: /assets/images/captainjumperboy.png
 excerpt_separator: <!--more-->
 ---
-Kiwifruit (often abbreviated as kiwi), or Chinese gooseberry is the edible berry of several species of woody vines in the genus Actinidia.
+CaptainJumperBoy is a simple 2D mobile game inspired by the classic Doodle Jump mobile game.
+It was developed for the Mobile App Development portion of the CSD3156 module.
 <!--more-->

 The most common cultivar group of kiwifruit is oval, about the size of a large hen's egg (5–8 cm (2.0–3.1 in) in length and 4.5–5.5 cm